Wow, 2 years on PCPartPicker already?

 As you might have noticed, only staff build guides are in the build guides section.
 This is because staff stopped indexing user-made build guides.
 I may still make build guides, but me, like many other users, have less drive to do so now.

 Build guides of mine NOT listed here are likely to have pricing inconsistent with when they were made, may have out of date or flat out wrong information, or may have bad part choices.
 Look at them if you want to, but I suggest only following build guides listed above.

 This thread contains links for people to learn a bit about things like CPUs, monitors, computer fans, SSDs, and more.
-It's not meant for beginners only and can get really technical in some links, so be careful not to bite off more than you can chew.
-For each section, I ordered and categorized for complexity and depth in such a way that you can more easily progress in your knowledge of a given thing.
+For each section, I ordered and categorized in such a way that you can more easily progress in your knowledge of a given thing.
 I also listed good reviewers for various things near the bottom.

 This post focuses on explaining bottlenecking between a CPU and GPU in games.
 It clarifies the role of the CPU and GPU in games and their relationship, goes over some general concepts related to CPU/GPU bottlenecking, game-related factors that may cause the bottleneck to switch / put more load on one or both components, ways to alleviate a CPU or GPU bottleneck, and how to identify which part is the current bottleneck.

 This thread is complementary to my learning thread, as indicated by the name.
 It serves to fill in many gaps caused by the learning thread's requirements for additions / specific focus.
 This post fills in important gaps knowledge-wise, has how-tos for things like troubleshooting, building a PC, storage-related situations like upgrading to an SSD, and more.